changhsinlee/changhsinlee.github.io/_posts/2019-10-12-coding-efficiency-checklist.md

 - [ ] I know how to run tests for existing projects.
 - [ ] I know how to use a testing framework.
-- [ ] I know how to write a test to complete a bugfix and prevent the bug from happening again.
+- [ ] I know how to write a test to complete a bugfix and prevent the bug from happening again in the future.

 ### Misc